awi-response/darts-nextgen/docs/guides/training.md

     [uv run] darts preprocess-planet-train-data --your-args-here ...
     ```

-This will create three data splits:

-- `cross-val`, used for train and validation
-- `val-test` 5% random leave-out for testing the randomness distribution shift of the data
-- `test` leave-out region for testing the spatial distribution shift of the data
+This will run the v2 preprocessing used by the v2 segmentation pipeline, but instead of passing the preprocessed data it creates patches of a fixed size and stores them into the `data.zarr` array.
+Further, it will also create the necessary metadata, config and labels files.

 The final train data is saved to disk in form of zarr arrays with dimensions `[n, c, h, w]` and `[n, h, w]` for the labels respectivly, with chunksizes of `n=1`.
 Hence, every sample is saved in a separate chunk and therefore in a seperate file on disk, but all managed by zarr.

-The preprocessing is done with the same components used in the segmentation pipeline.
+The preprocessing is done with the same components used in the v2 segmentation pipeline.
 Hence, the same configuration options are available.
-In addition, this preprocessing splits larger images into smaller patches of a fixed size.
-Size and overlap can be configured in the configuration file or via the arguments of the CLI.

 ??? tip "You can also use the underlying functions directly:"

-    ::: darts.legacy_training.preprocess_s2_train_data
+    ::: darts.training.preprocess_s2_train_data
         options:
             heading_level: 3

-    ::: darts.legacy_training.preprocess_planet_train_data
+    ::: darts.training.preprocess_planet_train_data
         options:
             heading_level: 3